 You should print a copy of these Terms or save them to your computer for future reference.

 We amend these Terms from time to time as set out in clause 8.
 Every time you wish to order Products, please check these Terms to ensure you understand the terms which will apply at that time.
-These Terms were most recently updated on 13 January 2014.
+These Terms were most recently updated in January 2019.

 These Terms, and any Contract between us, are only in the English language.